 The video should be professional, high quality and at a level where your client would be comfortable in showing to an investor (internal or external).
 Avoid being goofy, making over-the-top statements about how wonderful your product is and cheesy music.
 You may wish to show your video at your final project presentation.

 Before you go into production, consult on the video content with your client, your faculty mentor and optionally, other course faculty.

-Host the animation on a secure, password protected web server and submit the URL and password to the course Moodle site.
-Or, host as a password protected YouTube or Vimeo streaming video and post the link and password on Moodle.
+Host the animation on a secure, password protected web server and submit the URL and password to the course Canvas site.
+Or, host as a password protected YouTube or Vimeo streaming video and post the link and password on Canvas.